marius851000/lemmy-canvas-2024-atlas/CONTRIBUTING.md

 This website is built using classic HTML 5 (no JS frameworks such as Vue, React, etc are used).
 Bootstrap 5 is used as a CSS framework.

+You first need to merge the atlas data.
+That can be done, by being in the root folder, by running ``python3 tools/merge_data.py ./entries ./web/atlas.json``.
+If you can’t run python and don’t need to test entry edition, you may instead download the `atlas.json` file from [https://atlas.mariusdavid.fr/atlas.json](https://atlas.mariusdavid.fr/atlas.json) and place it at `web/atlas.json`.

 Opening the HTML file on your browser is adequate enough to edit.
 If it doesn't work, you can try running a local HTTP server.

 ```sh